dwarvesf/playground/Market report/2024-august.md

 What makes this offering particularly appealing is the customization and control it provides.
 Developers retain full ownership of their business data, which is crucial in industries like finance and healthcare, where data privacy and security are top priorities.

-## Flux 1 and Deep Live Cam: New Achievements in Open Media Models
+## Flux 1 and Deep Live Cam: New achievements in open media models

 Black Forest Labs' Flux model marks a significant leap in open-source text-to-image AI.
 With 12 billion parameters, Flux is pushing the new achievement of image generation, especially in text and positioning.
 However, complex prompt adherence remains a challenge, reminding us that there's still room for improvement.